Taranaki Rhododendron Gardens - Kiwi Guide Stories

 First up we have the historic Hirst Cottage, and by historic I mean one of four built in 1864 in New Plymouth.
 Judi, our host, has it looking as if it’s straight out of a house and garden photo shoot.

 Next up is one of my personal favourites, Te Kainga Marire which translates to “peaceful encampment” and indeed it is.
 The best feature of Valda Poletti’s garden (other than the playful dog), is the native plants.
-From the flowing kaka beak (Clianthus) out on the street front, this is a garden I could easily spend all day in.
-We take time to wander before taking the short drive on to Tupare.
+From the flowing kaka beak (Clianthus) out on the street front, I could easily spend all day in this New Zealand Garden Trust Six Star Garden.
+We take time to wander around before heading into town for lunch at Monica’s.

 After lunch in town we pop next door and visit the Len Lye Centre/Govett-Brewster Gallery.
 It’s such a striking building and the collections have a contemporary feel, the unexpected is always a conversation starter.
 I’ve always appreciated the parallels between art and gardens.